 The story's allegorical nature is evident in the symbolism woven throughout the narrative.
 Goodman Brown's name itself suggests a man of inherent goodness, while his wife's name, Faith, represents his religious belief and spiritual purity.
 The forest symbolizes the unknown, the unconscious, and the hidden sins that lie beneath the surface of society.
 The devil, with his staff resembling a black snake, embodies temptation and the corrupting influence of evil.

 The story's ambiguous ending leaves the reader pondering the true nature of Goodman Brown's experience.
 Did he truly witness the devil's communion, or was it merely a dream?
-Hawthorne offers no definitive answer, leaving the interpretation open to individual perspective.
+Plus, hawthorne offers no definitive answer, leaving the interpretation open to individual perspective.
 Regardless of whether the events were real or imagined, the experience profoundly alters Goodman Brown's life.
 He returns to Salem a changed man, forever suspicious of his neighbors and unable to trust in the goodness of humanity.

 Trends and Latest Developments